violetSwordfish/EtchASketchPt1/README.md

-# EtchASketchPt1
+# Tracy's World Work Showcase

-A Python Turtle Graphics project featuring an Etch A Sketch-like drawing and a launcher interface for running multiple turtle examples.
-The main drawing script is `etchASketch.py` and uses the built-in `turtle` module.
+A Python Turtle Graphics project featuring drawings from Tracy World application and a launcher interface for running multiple projects.

 ## Features